kris3c/kris3c.github.io/hackries/ADventure-Unleased/introduction-to-adventure-unraveling-active-directory.md

 - [Twitter](https://twitter.com/Krish_Ars3)
 - [LinkedIn](https://www.linkedin.com/in/kris3c/)

-Your questions, feedback, and insights are always valued as we navigate this educational odyssey.
+Your questions, feedback, and insights are always valued as we navigate this educational odyssey :)